omnia-salud/haywire/README.md

     }});
 ```

+Haywire periodically makes an http request: `GET /healthcheck`, using `XMLHttpRequest`.
+If the call returns a `200 OK` status (everything's fine), it increases the interval time and tries again in the future.
+Every time the status is checked, your `callback` function is invoked.

 ## Another example

-Here, Haywire periodically pings your `/healthcheck` url.
-If everything's fine, it increases the interval time and tries again in the future.
-Every time the status is checked, your `callback` function is invoked.

 ```javascript
     function reportNetworkStatus(status) {